Every Single Thing You Need to Know About Australian Tax and PSI

 First and foremost, Personal Services Income or ‘PSI’ is a super boring (but super important) tax term that refers to income generated through work related to personal skills or efforts from an individual (that’s you!).

-Yep, it’s boring but you’ll need to understand PSI and the implications of earning PSI because it affects the amount of tax you pay!
+Yep, it’s boring but you’ll need to understand PSI and the implications of earning PSI because it affects the amount of your tax reclaim in Australia!

 PSI is not specific to any particular industry, profession or trade.
 You could be a hairstylist, a landscaper or a financial professional earning PSI.
 PSI also applies to companies, partnerships and trusts but it does not apply if you’re an employee who only receives a salary or wage.